Full-time: 3 years

-A high profile lecture series also offers you the chance to meet exciting speakers such as Nobrow, Katherine Manolessou, Adam Hayes.
-We also offer Illustration trips to galleries and events, last year we visited the Visionaries Illustration conference in Birmingham and also attended illustration workshops at The House of Illustration.
+A high profile lecture series also offers you the chance to meet exciting speakers such as Nobrow, Katherine Manolessou and Adam Hayes.
+We also offer trips to galleries and events; last year we visited the Visionaries Illustration conference in Birmingham and also attended illustration workshops at The House of Illustration.

 All students become members of The Association of Illustrators and network with influential illustrators at the forefront of the industry, gaining advice on how to set up as a freelancer, receive professional portfolio consultations, accessing resources such as legal and pricing advice.

 This course allows you to have guaranteed progression to study at Masters Level on completion of the undergraduate course rather than having to apply.